Title: Breach of Suitability, Appropriateness, and Informed Consent Duties under FinSA

 Factual Background

 In 2021, I opened an account with Nexo AG through what was represented as a secure, interest-bearing savings and credit platform.
 At no point during onboarding, documentation, or subsequent use of the platform was I explicitly informed that my assets were being placed in a margin account or exposed to leveraged risk.
-No clear disclosure of loan-to-value (LTV) thresholds, liquidation triggers, or margin interest mechanics was made available in a way that could be considered plain-language or understandable to a non-professional investor.

 Despite significant market gains during the upswing, I made no attempt to take profits or de-risk my portfolio.
 This was not due to strategy, it was due to lack of understanding that I was operating under a margin framework subject to liquidation.
 My entire portfolio was eventually liquidated during the downturn.